-Revenue recognised by the Group during the year amounted to RM75,916,071 which mainly consists of sales of galvanized steel products.
+For the financial year ended 31 December 2020, revenue recognised amounted to RM54,928,197 which consists mainly of sales of galvanized steel products.

-We considered revenue recognition to be a key audit matter due to the nature of the manufacturing operations of the Group which involves a significant volume of transactions.
-As such, there is a risk that revenue could be subject to misstatement, particularly in respect of the timing and amount of revenue recognised.
-Specifically, we focused our audit efforts to determine the possibility of overstatement of revenue.
+We identified revenue recognition as an area of audit focus because the Group has significant volume of transactions during the financial year.
+As such, revenue could be subject to risk of material misstatement, particularly in respect of the occurrence and measurement of revenue recognised.

-INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF LYSAGHT GALVANIZED STEEL BERHAD (INCORPORATED IN MALAYSIA)
+TO THE MEMBERS OF LYSAGHT GALVANIZED STEEL BERHAD (INCORPORATED IN MALAYSIA) cont'd

-cont'c